cluigDE/snowpack-plugin-once-image-sharp/README.md

 # @oncede/snowpack-plugin-once-image-sharp
 > This library is in development and should not be used in production.<br>
-> For now I try to implement some kind of feedback and control over the generation of images.<br><br> Stay tuned for new Updates.
+> For now I try to implement some kind of feedback and control over the generation of images.<br><br> Stay tuned for new Updates. <br><br> If you have any suggestions, don't hesitate to open an issue.

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]